-Batuan Temple, referred to locally as ‘Pura Puseh lan Pura Desa Adat Batuan’, is a focal landmark in the namesake village of Batuan, well-known for its traditional Balinese paintings.
-Its well-preserved sandstone bas motifs and well-preserved traditional Balinese temple architecture are its main draws.
+Batuan Temple, referred to locally as Pura Puseh Lan Pura Desa Adat Batuan, is a focal landmark in the namesake village of Batuan that’s famous for its traditional Balinese paintings.
+Its well-preserved sandstone bas motifs and traditional Balinese temple architecture are its main draws.

-This 11th century temple faces a separate large communal hall from where most visitors start their visit.
+The 11th-century temple features a grand complex of shrines that face a separate large communal hall from where most visitors start their visit.
 When there’s no major temple ceremony on, which otherwise occupies this space with towering fruit and flower offerings, it is filled with local artists and craftsmen displaying their latest work, from batiks to framed paintings and statuettes.

 Interested in this tour?
 Book it here.

-- Location: Jalan Raya Batuan, Batuan Village, Sukawati, Gianyar
+- Location: Jalan Raya Batuan, Batuan, Sukawati, Gianyar, Bali 80582, Indonesia